Chart Color Schemes

 Blackheath features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 61.4% of all households, including 18.0% couples with children, 31.2% couples without children, and 11.3% single parent families.
-Non-family households make up the remaining 38.6%, with lone person households at 35.9% and group households comprising 2.8%.
+Non-family households constitute the remaining 38.6%, with lone person households at 35.9% and group households comprising 2.8%.
 The median household size is 2.0 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households